EarthDollar/EarthDollar/README.md

 EarthDollar integration/staging tree
 =======================================

 THE NEW CODES FOR THE EARTH DOLLAR HAS NOT BEEN RELEASED.
-IT IS STILL UNDER HEAVU DEVELOPMENT.
+IT IS STILL UNDER HEAVY DEVELOPMENT.

 http://www.EarthDollar.org